Super Bowl XXXI: Fourth quarter

+The Packers outgained the Patriots 323 yards to 257 and intercepted Bledsoe four times.
 Freeman was the top receiver of the game, finishing with 105 receiving yards and a touchdown on only 3 receptions.
-Dorsey Levens was the game's leading rusher with 61 rushing yards, and caught 3 passes for 23 yards.
-Favre completed 14 out of 27 passes for 246 yards and 2 touchdowns, and had 12 rushing yards and another touchdown on 4 carries.
+Dorsey Levens was the game's leading rusher with 61 rushing yards and caught 3 passes for 23 yards.
+Favre completed 14 out of 27 passes for 246 yards and 2 touchdowns and had 12 rushing yards and another touchdown on 4 carries.
 Favre became the first Super Bowl-winning quarterback to have at least three touchdowns (Favre had 2 throwing, 1 rushing) and not be named Super Bowl MVP.

 Bledsoe finished the game with 11 more pass completions (25) than Favre, but only 7 more total passing yards (253).
 His four interceptions tied a Super Bowl record.
 Martin was limited to just 41 rushing yards and 1 touchdown on 11 carries, but he also caught 3 passes for 28 yards.
 Meggett recorded 155 combined net yards (117 kick return, 30 punt return, 8 receiving).
 Coates was the Patriots' leading receiver with 6 catches for 67 yards and a touchdown.

-This was the first Super Bowl played at the Superdome in which the home (and losing) team's point total was something other than 10.
+This was the first Super Bowl played at the Superdome in which the losing team's point total was something other than 10.
 The Dallas Cowboys beat the Denver Broncos 27–10 in Super Bowl XII, the Oakland Raiders defeated the Philadelphia Eagles 27–10 in Super Bowl XV, the Chicago Bears beat the New England Patriots 46–10 in Super Bowl XX, and the San Francisco 49ers beat the Denver Broncos 55–10 in Super Bowl XXIV.